matt-major-zz/appdynamics-node/README.md

 appdynamics-node
 ==========
-Node.js Wrapper for AppDynamics API
+Node.js Wrapper for AppDynamics REST API.

-If you spot any mistakes or have any suggestions, please raise an issue here: https://github.com/matt-major/appdynamics-node/issues
+If you spot any mistakes or have any suggestions, please raise an issue here:

+https://github.com/matt-major/appdynamics-node/issues

 ## Usage